si2-urssi/berkeley_workshop/followup-workshop-discussion.md

 Please address these topics in your discussion (moderators please make sure that there is enough time to cover all three before the session ends)

 1. Who should attend (specific names)
-2. What topics should be discussed?
+2. What specific sub-topics should be discussed?
 3. What specific activities should be conducted?

 ```